Rewriting Graphically with Symmetric Traced Monoidal Categories: Hypergraphs

 \subsection{Linear hypergraphs}

-In simple hypergraphs, vertices can connect to an arbitrary number of edges.
+In hypergraphs, vertices can connect to an arbitrary number of edges.
 However, to make wires in string diagrams split or join, an additional Frobenius structure must be imposed.
 This structure works particularly well in the framework of compact closed categories, but this is a structure which we aim to avoid.
-Therefore we must restrict simple hypergraphs so that each target of an edge only `connects' to exactly one source.
+Therefore we must restrict hypergraphs so that the in-degree and out-degree of each vertex is at most one: vertices with in-degree $0$ represent the inputs of the term and vertices with out-degree $0$ represent the outputs of the term.
+We call a hypergraph \emph{linear} if this condition is satisfied.

-Another limitation of simple hypergraphs is that they have no interfaces.
-These are usually added using ordered cospans~\cite{bonchi2016rewriting}, but we prefer to build the interfaces directly into the structure of the hypergraph.
-This way, it is straightforward to require that each target of an edge connects to only one other source.
+While we identified the input and output vertices of the hypergraph above, they are not ordered, and thus we do not have a true `interface'.
+One option is to identify the interfaces by means of certain (ordered) cospans, as in \cite{bonchi2016rewriting}, but we take an alternative approach in which we build our interfaces directly into our hypergraphs by means of an additional interface edge $\interface$.
+We write the set of edges and this interface as $E + 1$.

-To solve these problems, we define a variant on simple hypergraphs called \emph{linear hypergraphs}, in which we add an interface and split vertices into `sources' and `targets', which have exactly one `right' or `left' connection respectively.
+We could simply add this edge to our existing definition of hypergraphs.
+However, we wish to define a \emph{sound and complete} graphical language: we want \emph{every} diagram to correspond to a term in our category.
+Therefore we take this opportunity to reformulate our definition of hypergraphs, yielding \emph{interfaced linear hypergraphs}.
+In Section~\ref{sec:graph-rewriting} we shall see how our definition can be related the more traditional definition.